Jessica Stone, Receptionist

 Jessica is a graduate of Loudoun Valley High School.
 She has always loved animals and started working at veterinary offices in 2012.
 She eventually joined the staff of Hoof & Paw as a receptionist in 2014.
-She loves spending time with her rescue dog Chumlee (in photo) in the future she hopes to rescue many more dogs and cats.
+She loves spending time with her rescued pets and in the future she hopes to rescue many more!
 Jessica says she is grateful for all the wonderful people she gets to work with (clients, patients and staff) at Hoof & Paw.
-She would also like to say she appreciates all the hard work and help that Hoof & Paw has provided to Chumlee.

 Theresa Brown, BSc, BVMS

-Dr. Theresa Brown started her veterinary career at the age of 14 when she began working as a kennel hand and then over the following 15 years, moved on to become a veterinary assistant, licensed veterinary technician and finally a Veterinarian.
+Dr. Theresa Brown joined Hoof & Paw in June 2012.
+She started her veterinary career at the age of 14 when she began working as a kennel hand and then over the following 15 years, moved on to become a veterinary assistant, licensed veterinary technician and finally a Veterinarian.
 She was an honors graduate of Murdoch University School of Veterinary and Biomedical Science, Australia.

 Dr. Brown was working as an equine vetrinarian in a stud/racetrack practice in Western Australia when she met and married Dr. James Brown (equine surgeon at Marion duPont Scott Equine Medical Center in Leesburg, VA.).
 Her husband whisked her away to America where they worked for 3 years in California before moving to Virginia in 2007.